bobdadada/cavag/docs/gaussbeam.md

 <div style="text-align:center"><img src="_assets/pics/random_comb_hermite_gaussian.png" alt="random_comb_hermite_gaussian" style="height:400px;"></div>

 It can be seen that the graph of a random combination of the Hermite-Gaussian modes becomes very weird.
 Using the orthogonality of the Hermite-Gaussian modes can we expand this graph.
+The above pictures can be obtained from the notebook [hermite_gaussian_beam.ipynb](_assets/notes/hermite_gaussian_beam.ipynb ':ignore :class=download').

 ## Codes